AkshDesai04/Project-WatchDog/ReadMe.md

 ## Road map
 ### Project progress
 - [x] Take screenshots at regular intervals
-- [x] Take webcam images at regular intervals
+- [ ] Take webcam images at regular intervals
 - [ ] Key log each key stroke and key combination
 - [x] Run the project on startup without any obvious signs of it running
 - [x] Run the project on a single thread so as to reduce performance impact on the system
 - [ ] Run face recognition on the webcam images
 - [ ] Lock device if unauthorized face is recognized
+- [ ] Organize the files in a proper folder system
+- [ ] Restrict access to the files from the user to prevent an attacker from deleting and/or altering files

 ### Known Issues
 1. The project can only auto-run on startup for windows.